Giant Powder Company: Plants in Albany and Berkeley

-The public outcry that ensued from these two accidents prompted the Giant Powder Company to move across the bay to a more remote site in what was then West Berkeley (now Albany), between Fleming Point and Cerrito de San Antonio (later re-named "Albany Hill").
+The public outcry that ensued from these two accidents prompted the Giant Powder Company to move across the bay to a more remote site that today straddles the city limits of Berkeley and Albany, between Fleming Point and Cerrito de San Antonio (later re-named "Albany Hill").
 The railroad station for the facility was named "Nobel".
 The Judson Manufacturing Co., whose founder and CEO Egbert Judson had acquired an interest in Giant when it was still located in San Francisco, established its chemical works adjacent to the Giant plant to supply it with the acids for manufacturing dynamite.

 On April 15, 1880, another accidental explosion occurred killing many workers and several visitors.
 The company then instituted more stringent safety measures, including the planting of eucalyptus trees atop the adjacent hill to act as a buffer for surrounding communities.
 During the 1880s, Giant decided to start manufacturing its own acids, creating a rift with partner Judson who then left the company and formed his own in 1890, the Judson Explosives and Powder Company.
 He constructed his own facility nearby, on the northwest side of the Cerrito de San Antonio.

-On July 9, 1892, an explosion occurred on the Giant property which killed all the workers on site, and caused damage to the nearby Judson site.
+On July 9, 1892, an explosion occurred on the Giant property which killed nine workers and caused damage to the nearby Judson site.
 The blast was widely felt, shattering windows for miles around, including those on the campus of the University of California.
 The facility was entirely destroyed.
 Judson sued Giant for its damages and won.